Author:

 What Bronson.AI brings to the engagement

 Bronson.AI was founded in 1991 in Ottawa and has delivered more than 1,000 projects across government and private sectors.
 The firm holds SOC 2 Type II certification, which is a recognized standard for the security, availability, processing integrity, confidentiality, and privacy of customer data.
-For an engagement of this scope, that certification matters: ROHL operates critical infrastructure, handles sensitive operational data, and serves both private clients and First Nations communities, which means the data handling standards expected of any technology partner are appropriately high.

 The firm’s specializations align tightly with what an infrastructure modernization program of this kind requires.
 Data strategy and governance establish the foundation that everything else builds on.
 Automation reduces the manual effort embedded in legacy workflows.
 Cloud migration provides the scalable compute and storage backbone needed for analytics and AI.
 Predictive analytics turn the operational data already being collected into forward-looking insight that supports planning, maintenance, and resource allocation.
 Each of these capabilities individually delivers value.
 Sequenced together over a multi-year program, they compound.